Ayutthaya Kingdom: Contacts with East Asia

-Between 1405 and 1433, the Chinese Ming dynasty sponsored a series of seven naval expeditions.
-Emperor Yongle designed them to establish a Chinese presence, impose imperial control over trade, and impress foreign peoples in the Indian Ocean basin.
-He also might have wanted to extend the tributary system.
-It is believed that the Chinese fleet under Admiral Zheng He travelled up the Chao Phraya River to Ayutthaya on three occasions.
+Between 1405 and 1433, the Chinese Ming sponsored seven naval expeditions.
+Emperor Yongle aimed to establish a Chinese presence, assert imperial control over trade, and impress foreign peoples in the Indian Ocean basin, and may also have sought to extend the tributary system.
+The fleet under Admiral Zheng He is believed to have travelled up the Chao Phraya River to Ayutthaya on three occasions.

-Meanwhile, a Japanese colony was established in Ayutthaya.
-The colony was active in trade, particularly in the export of deer hides and saphan wood to Japan in exchange for Japanese silver and Japanese handicrafts (swords, lacquered boxes, high-quality paper).
-From Ayutthaya, Japan was interested in purchasing Chinese silks, as well as deerskins and ray or shark skins (used to make a sort of shagreen for Japanese sword handles and scabbards).
+Meanwhile, a Japanese colony was established in Ayutthaya and became active in trade, particularly exporting deer hides and saphan wood to Japan in exchange for Japanese silver and handicrafts such as swords, lacquerware, and high-quality paper.
+Japan also imported Chinese silks, deerskin, and ray or shark skins from Ayutthaya, the latter used to make shagreen for sword handles and scabbards.

-The Japanese quarters of Ayutthaya were home to about 1,500 Japanese inhabitants (some estimates run as high as 7,000).
-The community was called Ban Yipun in Thai, and was headed by a Japanese chief nominated by Thai authorities.
-It seems to have been a combination of traders, Christian converts (Kirishitan) who had fled their home country to various Southeast Asian countries following the persecutions of Toyotomi Hideyoshi and Tokugawa Ieyasu, and unemployed former samurai who had been on the losing side at the battle of Sekigahara.
+The Japanese quarters of Ayutthaya housed about 1,500 Japanese inhabitants, with some estimates reaching 7,000.
+Known in Thai as Ban Yipun, the community was headed by a Japanese chief appointed by Thai authorities.
+It comprised traders, Christian converts (Kirishitan) fleeing the persecutions of Toyotomi Hideyoshi and Tokugawa Ieyasu, and unemployed former samurai who had fought for the losing side at the battle of Sekigahara.

-Padre António Francisco Cardim recounted having administered the sacrament to around 400 Japanese Christians in 1627 in the Thai capital of Ayutthaya ("a 400 japoes christaos") There were also Japanese communities in Ligor and Patani.
+Padre António Francisco Cardim reported administering the sacrament to about 400 Japanese Christians in Ayutthaya in 1627 ("a 400 japoes christaos").
+Japanese communities also existed in Ligor and Patani.